Somebody should tell us at the start of our lives that we are dying then we might live to our limits.

 Write a letter 20 years from the future to your present self about the life you are yet to live.
 Explain what you are doing, how you are living, and the things you are experiencing.
-Also provide your present self with some guidance that will help them move in the right direction.
+Also, provide your present self with some guidance that will help them move in the right direction.

 Create a Collage

 Purchase some random magazines and a large piece of cardboard.
-Then go through the magazines and cut out any words and picture that you are drawn to.
+Then go through the magazines and cut out any words and pictures that you are drawn to.
 Paste these on the large cardboard paper to create a collage.
 Then spend the next few days or weeks observing all the intricate details of this collage.
 Who knows, your life’s purpose might be hidden within? 🙂

 Write a Eulogy

-This might sound depressing, however it can be a very worthwhile exercise because it will help you put your entire life in perspective as you reflect on how you lived, what you did, and the legacy that you left behind as a result of your choices, decisions and actions.
+This might sound depressing, however, it can be a very worthwhile exercise because it will help you put your entire life in perspective as you reflect on how you lived, what you did, and the legacy that you left behind as a result of your choices, decisions, and actions.